keheintz/keheintz.github.io/_pages/research.md

 at optical to infrared wavelengths.
 Our main science goals are to constrain the FRB progenitor(s) through population studies of their host galaxies and to disentangle the cosmic web correlated with foreground galaxies and their halos.
+This research is done in collaboration with the CRAFT and realfast collaborations.

 * **[ENGRAVE](http://www.engrave-eso.org)** is a newly founded collaboration, performing follow-up observations of **E**lectromag**n**etic counterparts of